masteranson/masteranson.github.io/HyTech-Racing.markdown

 Along with school cancellation, I was unable to complete the battery pack as of {{ site.time | date: '%b %d, %Y' }}. <br />

 <br />
-You can still check the team out on: [HyTech Racing](http://hytechracing.gatech.edu)
+You can still check the team out on: <a href="http://hytechracing.gatech.edu">HyTech Racing</a>

 </div>